remotework1/LavondaTalbertIT1025/Lab7/readme.md

 ##### ii. object = shark; class = definition of a shark; abstraction = Sammy  ; encapsulation = a specific type of shark ; inheritance = swim(self).
 I matched these terms not really being sure if I understand the shark program.
 I tried to write the program several times and not successfully.

 #### 2. I have no concept on how to create a class diagram of the shark class.
 I would need to see an example of a class diagram to understand how to format it.

+### Conclusion

+##### Creating both a paradigm and creating diagramming software using the Object Oriented Programming concepts to help better understand the meaning of a class Shark diagram.
+Creating graphics into compressed files or file folder to ease the burden of transferring large files between computers.